Type-Here/kde-logarithmic-brightness/README.md

 In Linux, lots of DE and Drivers manage brightness linearly but it doesn't respect human eye perception.
 This code is a *WorkAround* to work with Brightness Up and Down Keys available in most of the modern keyboards.

-By default, I used an exponential function instead, with an exponent between 0 and 1 (exclusive) are essentially irrational functions (like the square root, that is basically the same as _a<sup>0.5</sup>_).
+By default, I used an exponential function instead, with an exponent between 0 and 1 (exclusive).
+These functions are essentially irrational functions (like the square root, that is basically the same as _a<sup>0.5</sup>_) and have a similar curve to the logarithmic ones for values not too high.

 That's because the logarithmic curve is a bit too steep for most use cases.
 Most of the GPU Drivers have a brightness value settable between 0(off) and 255(max), while user can set from 0 to 100 in 20 step (+5 each step) from GUI.